 Description

-This Korean cucumber salad is an explosion of spicy, tart, savory, slightly sweet and crunchy!
+This Korean cucumber salad recipe is packed with spicy, tart, savory, and slightly sweet flavors, with the most satisfying crunchy!

 Ingredients